practicalli/spacemacs/clojure-repl/repl-history.md

 > #### Hint:: Switch to Vim insert or Emacs state
 > The REPL History buffer only accepts commands when in Vim insert or Emacs state
 >
-> `i` vim insert state
+> `i` evil insert state
 > `C-z` emacs state

-In Vim Insert or Emacs state:
+In Evil Insert or Emacs state:

 `RTN` or `SPC` will send the current expression under the cursor to the REPL buffer and close the repl-history buffer.

-In Vim Normal state:
+In Evil Normal state:

 `SPC SPC cider-history-use-and-quit` sends the current expression to the REPL buffer and closes the REPL history.